 If the Chair entertains an amendment, he/she will have to read it out to the house, so that the delegates are informed about the content of the proposed change.
-The amendment will be debated, even if it proposes that one word should be changed.
+The amendment will be debated, and must always be put to a vote even if it is only a change of one word.
 However, if there is a grammatical/spelling mistake, it is up to the discretion of the Chair to step in and speed up the process.
-This is the so-called friendly amendment, which can be adopted without a vote, as long as there are no objections from the submitters of the resolution.
+This change can be adopted without a vote, as long as there are no objections from the submitters of the resolution.

-Closed debate is the norm for amendments, meaning that you may deliver only speeches in favour or against in the allocated time.
+Closed debate is the norm for amendments and the guillotine time is usually set to 2 minutes in favour, two minutes against the amendment.
 However, the time is flexible, according to the significance of the change proposed.
-In any case, the debate on the amendment should have to take place with the same amount of speakers in favour and against of it (e.g. 2 for, 2 against).
+In any case, the debate on the amendment will have to take place with the same amount of speakers in favour and against of it (e.g. 2 for, 2 against).